Maywitz/Vulcan-Grabber/README.md

 [IMPORTANT ⚠️ READ BELOW!!!]

-This is ONLY a FREE VERSION, meaning it is not very advanced, and does not bypass antivirus or grab other things nor inject.
-IF you would like the paid version, join the discord server for more info : https://discord.gg/dWsEDuGByY
+This is ONLY a FREE VERSION, meaning it is not very good, and does not bypass antivirus or grab other things nor inject.
+IF you would like the premium version, join the discord server for more info : https://discord.gg/dWsEDuGByY
 ```

 If you need help just join the [discord server](https://discord.gg/dWsEDuGByY) at https://discord.gg/dWsEDuGByY